deborah2704/fix_bookShop/README.md

 # fix_bookShop and pet
-add models and api
+* add models and api
-testing with object
+* testing with object
+* fix api testing